benjaminbollen/integration-tests/README.md

     - "sudo curl -sSL -o /usr/local/bin/docker-machine https://github.com/docker/machine/releases/download/v$DOCKER_MACHINE_VERSION/docker-machine_linux-amd64 && sudo chmod +x /usr/local/bin/docker-machine"
 ```

 You can set all the `$DOCKER` variables in your admin panel for the repo on circleci.com.
-We use `quay.io`, rather than the default, `hub.docker.com`, because it's been more reliable.
+We use `quay.io` for docker images, rather than the default, `hub.docker.com`, because it's been more reliable.

 Now, to actually run your tests using your docker machines,